rollasoul/med_names/README.md

   ```
   vi mednames.pde
   ```
-- download the [waves-recording] (https://www.freesound.org/people/Corsica_S/sounds/197714/) from freesound.org (you have to sign-up for this)
+- download the [waves-recording] (https://www.freesound.org/people/Corsica_S/sounds/197714/) from freesound.org (you have to sign-up for this), convert and rename it to waves.mp3

 - run python script
   ```